shacharm2/CarND-Traffic-Sign-Classifier-Project/README.md

 The model architecture is composed of three main parts; a deep convolution section, catching features at various sizes; an inception section, aimed at extracting localities at various scales around each point; a fully connected layer for classification.

+The network is inspired by [5], a U-shape image-to-image network, in which the idea has been reused for this image-to-signal classification problem.

 1. Deep convolution layer
     1.1.
 InputTwo 3x3 convolution layers, with 16 channels